RichardKnop/pinglist-aws-terraform/README.md

 ## State Files

-We need to support multiple environments (`staging`, `production` etc) and share state files across the team.
+We need to support multiple environments (`stage`, `production` etc) and share state files across the team.
 Therefor state files include environment suffix and their encrypted versions are stored in git.

 First, decrypt a state file you want to use:

 ```
-./decrypt-state-file.sh staging
+./decrypt-state-file.sh stage
 ```

-The above script would decrypt `staging.tfstate.gpg` to `staging.tfstate`.
+The above script would decrypt `stage.tfstate.gpg` to `stage.tfstate`.

 After running Terraform, don't forget to update the encrypted state file:

 ```
-./encrypt-state-file.sh staging
+./encrypt-state-file.sh stage
 ```

 ## Apply Execution Plan